 - Market Approach – Competition is the driving force behind a market approach to setting a value of your With this method, the evaluator will look at similar businesses’ selling prices and use that data to estimate what your company is worth.
 This approach is very similar to the technique used in a home’s value appraisal.

-- Income Approach – The income approach of business valuation can be achieved through a number of methods, but at its core, it is the expected economic benefit and level of risk that would come from an investment in the business.
+- Income Approach – The income approach of a business valuation can be achieved through a number of methods, but at its core, it is the expected economic benefit and level of risk that would come from an investment in the business.
 Depending on the method used, the current cash flow will be capitalized, discounted or multiplied to help determine the future financial value of the business.

 - Asset Approach – This is most easily explained as being the sum of all of the tangible parts that make up a business.
 What the asset approach does is hypothetically take all of the equipment, stock, and supplies and sell them separately to see what they would be worth.
 This dollar amount becomes a part of the business’ overall value to potential buyers or shareholders.